peterjgordon/flux.js/README.md

 ## Methods

-The following code could be used to call a method: `smokyBG.data('waterpipe').generate();`Please make sure variable smokyBG exists
+The following code could be used to call a method: `smokyBG.data('flux').generate();`Please make sure variable smokyBG exists

 | Method    | Arguments   | Description                                                                                     |
 |-----------|-------------|-------------------------------------------------------------------------------------------------|